Aviation Investigation Classification

 • An investigator-in-charge leads the investigation.
 In some cases, the investigator-in-charge may travel to the scene of the accident, but class 4 investigations are generally all conducted remotely.

-• Class 4 investigations are of the shortest duration and a final report will be made available to the public that identifies probable cause(s) following Board approval and within 6 months.
+• Class 4 investigations are limited in scope and of the shortest duration.A final report will be made available to the public that identifies probable cause(s) following Board approval and within 6 months.
 The report only examines the actions and conditions directly relating to the accident, and the documented sequence of events and probable cause reached is simple and straightforward.

 • The investigator-in-charge may work with industry stakeholders to develop solutions to safety issues identified during the investigation.
 Investigations that involve well known circumstances may be accompanied by a safety message that includes practical strategies to avoid potential future recurrence.